Manager: Neil Harris

 Adam Barrett joined Millwall in March 2017 as a First Team Development Coach to assist Neil Harris and David Livermore.

-The centre-half, who amassed 735 appearances for a number of clubs, including Plymouth Argyle, Bristol Rovers, Bournemouth, Gillingham and, most recently, Southend United, retired from his playing career with The Shrimpers in the January.
+The former centre-half, who amassed 735 appearances for a number of clubs, including Plymouth Argyle, Bristol Rovers, Bournemouth, Gillingham and, most recently, Southend United, retired from his playing career with The Shrimpers in the January.

 Goalkeeping Coach: Lee Turner